Authentication credentials are required to ship logs to S3.

 Each entry will contain the following keys:

-The external logging configuration can be created / updated using the CLI's cpln org patch ORG_NAME -f FILE.yaml
+The external logging configuration can be created / updated using the CLI's cpln org patch ORG_NAME -f FILE.yaml command.

 Below is an example Org manifests (in YAML).
-Edit and save the YAML as a file and use it as an input to the CLI's cpln org patch ORG_NAME -f FILE.yaml
+Edit and save the YAML as a file and use it as an input to the CLI's cpln org patch ORG_NAME -f FILE.yaml command.

 Refer to the credential procurement section to obtain and configure the necessary credentials.